 Each of us has the potential to be affected directly or indirectly by the suffering, hardship, crisis, or trauma experienced by other humans, living beings, or the planet itself.

 People who hear about the ideas of trauma stewardship often become leaders in spreading the word.
 Every day, we receive e-mails from people throughout the world describing the ways that they have applied the concepts of trauma stewardship to their lives.

-The book has been used as a theme for conferences, staff retreats, book groups, study groups, and support groups.
-It has been translated.
-It has been the impetus behind workplace exercise programs and yoga classes.
-It has been passed along from coworker to coworker, friend to friend, and family member to family member.
+The books have been used as a theme for conferences, staff retreats, book groups, study groups, and support groups.
+They have been translated.
+They have been the impetus behind workplace exercise programs and yoga classes.
+They have been passed along from coworker to coworker, friend to friend, and family member to family member.